LilyAsFlora/invicta/README.md

 ### Decryption

-Here, decryption is done with a brute-force approach, leaving it up to the user to interpret the results.
+Here, decryption is done with a brute-force approach.
+If the `--english` flag is not used, the user must interpret the results.

 ```
 invicta decrypt [-h] [-o] text